Archives Scrapbooks

 • French, Daniel Chester – Lincoln standing (bronze)

-At the bottom, there is a note in red that says "7 photographs - no clippings."
+At the bottom of the list, there is another note in red text that says, "7 photographs - no clippings."

 Amazon, amazon.nova-lite-v1:0